Skip to main content

 Routine Best Practices

 Same input should always produce same output.
-Avoid randomness or time-based logic.
+Avoid randomness or time-based logic that would make results unpredictable.

 if not candles: